Panning for Gold: Expanding Domain-Specific Knowledge Graphs with General Knowledge: Experiments

 \subsubsection{Transferability Exploration}

-To verify that ExeFuse learns transferable logic rather than memorizing entities, we evaluated performance on unseen entities.
+To verify that \ourmodel learns transferable logic rather than memorizing entities, we evaluated performance on unseen entities.
 Specifically, we partition the test set facts into two categories: \emph{seen} and \emph{unseen}.
-Specifically, the facts in the test set are divided into two parts: the seen part and the unseen part.
 If the head or tail entity in a fact is not present in the training set, it is regarded as unseen.
 In this setting, a subset of entities does not participate in the training process, making it difficult for the model to locate these truly relevant entities, which makes the test process more challenging.

-As shown in \autoref{tb:transferability}, \ourmodel significantly outperforms baselines on unseen data, maintaining consistently high F1 scores.
+As shown in \autoref{tb:transferability_wiki} and \autoref{tb:transferability_yago}, \ourmodel significantly outperforms baselines on unseen data, maintaining consistently high F1 scores.
 In contrast, methods like \ChatEAF exhibit instability when facing entities not present during training.
 This confirms that our neuro-symbolic execution paradigm generalizes to new geometric regions of the DKG.

+Furthermore, we examine the transferability across a broader spectrum of domains with distinct knowledge characteristics in \autoref{fig:multi_seenunseen}. \ourmodel consistently maintains high performance even when dealing with unseen entities in the biomedical, academic, and business sectors.
+In the biomedical domain (\drugbankwiki and \umlswiki), which is characterized by complex biochemical interactions and clinical terminology, \ourmodel achieves unseen F1-scores of 0.642 and 0.595.
+This significantly outperforms \ChatEAF and \TransHF, which suffer from performance drops on unseen data due to their heavy reliance on the seen training set or local topology.

+Similarly, in the academic (\openalexdbpedia) and business (\crunchbasedbpedia) domains, which feature vast, rapidly evolving networks of scientific literature and financial entities, \ourmodel still manages to achieve an unseen F1-score above 0.582.
+These results across four additional diverse datasets confirm that \ourmodel successfully captures domain-invariant logic rather than merely memorizing entity-specific patterns.
+By modeling the fusion process as executable programs, our framework demonstrates a superior ability to generalize to the long-tail or newly emerging entities across varied specialized knowledge environments.